MicrosoftDocs/learn/learn-pr/python-partnership/personality-quiz/includes/6-score-quiz-python.md

 kai_like = 0
 indy_like = 0

-# update scoring variables based on the weapon choice
+# update scoring variables based on the activity choice
 if activity == "A":
     sam_like = sam_like + 1
     indy_like = indy_like + 1